The teaching of English is fundamental to everything we do at Charsfield Primary School.

 Charsfield pupils are actively encouraged to develop as confident, engaging and creative writers.
+We follow the principles of "The Write Stuff" by Jane Considine.
 We believe it is important that children see their work as having purpose and that they regard themselves as authors.
-Opportunities are provided for pupils to develop the skills required for writing for a wide range of different purposes and audiences.
+Through the use of high quality fiction and non-fiction texts, opportunities are provided for pupils to develop the skills required for writing for a wide range of different purposes and audiences.

-In writing, children are taught how to select words and apply grammar, punctuation and spelling skills in ways which are interesting and to create different effects for the different purposes and audiences.
+In writing, during our sentence stacking lessons, children are taught how to select words and apply grammar, punctuation and spelling skills in ways which are interesting and to create different effects for the different purposes and audiences.

 The journey to a written outcome often includes a lot of work on reading and grammar in addition to composition.
-The sequence typically follows the pattern below.
+The sentence stacking lesson sequence, split into three learning chunks, typically follows the pattern below.